CryptikEd/Weird-Factz-Quiz-/README.md

 ### Unresolved bugs

 There is a problem with the banner image when testing the mobile dimensions on lighthouse, that causes the performance to be around 75-78 % (all others are 100%).
 I could not resolve it, however it looks great and still functions as wanted when used on a mobile device.
-It is that the image is a LCP, that makes it a wee bit slower.
+LCP is gated due to the large image, that makes it a wee bit slower.

  [Back to top](<#contents>)

 ---

-## Features Left to Implement
+## Future Implements

 - Addition of a scoreboard page with the points in set intervalls, related to a made-up funny character.
-And then the declaring of results.
+And then the declaring of results on subsequent final game page.
 Depending on the users scorepoints, they will be given a character accordingly.

 ![Scoreboard and results](assets/docs/testingimages/wireframethought.png)